 All went well until the occupants of a 1958 Pontiac yelled for the students not to throw any snowballs at them.
 Of course, a barrage of snowballs followed.

 The mad driver jumped out and pointed a .38 at the crowd.
 Some players who couldn’t see the gun kept throwing snowballs, despite yells to stop from the more ‘enlightened’ ones.
 Then the gun was raised in the air and all ‘panicked.’
 Luckily, the driver got into his car and drove off.

 Of course the men went back to throwing snowballs.
 ‘We probably wouldn’t have stopped even if he had shot a guy,’ a member of the group joked.

 Two cars later a student driver jokingly pulled out a rifle after being bombarded by the Sewell brigade.
 ‘He just held it but you should have seen all the guys run,’ laughed one student.

 Still not learning their lesson, it took another man stopping and reaching under his seat to stop the men from their ‘playing.’
 “We didn’t even wait to see what he was reaching for,’ continued the student.
 “We all ran to the dorm.”

-Those fun facts only made it into the story about midway.
+Those fun facts only made it into the story about halfway down.

 1973—when snow on campus was a bigger deal than guns on campus.

 You can check out some great campus photos of the snow, including the score of the 1972 Iron Bowl artfully rendered atop the main Auburn University sign at the entrance, here and here.
 And you can help more stories like this coming by clicking here.

 * Shug Jordan’s houndstooth hat is prized possession of former Auburn coed who caught it after ’69 Iron Bowl, claims it predates Bear’s